Vault & VaultFactory Specification

 {% hint style="info" %}

-The hook receives the full `NewTokenV6WithVaultParams` struct so it can inspect any field — tax rates, quote token, dividend token, salt, etc. Override it whenever your vault type has requirements that the core protocol does not enforce.
+The hook receives the full `NewTokenV6WithVaultParams` struct so it can inspect any field — tax rates, quote token, dividend token, salt, etc. Override it only when your factory is intentionally staying on the legacy V6 validation path.

 {% endhint %}